 The Chican@ & Latin@ Studies Program takes applications for the Somos Student and Faculty Development Awards every Spring.
 The awards are supported by the generosity of Dr. Andrea-Teresa Arenas with proceeds from the sale of her book Somos Latinas, and by her husband, former Chancellor John Wiley.
 The Program will make at least one student award and at least one faculty award up to $1500.00 each every year.
 The awards will support professional, academic, or artistic initiatives.
 Examples of eligible initiatives include travel to professional meetings, research expenses, research assistants, travel to collections, training that would enhance teaching, and creative projects.
 Funds will be distributed by reimbursement on a timeline determined by recipients and the Director.
-Students may apply for the award through the Wisconsin Scholarship Hub (WiSH).
+Students may apply through the Wisconsin Scholarship Hub (WiSH).
 Faculty may email their applications to the Program office.
 Please review application instructions for students and faculty before submitting.
-The Deadline for Spring 2021 is April 5th.
+The Deadline for Spring 2021 is April 12th.

 UW-MADISON FINANCIAL AID RESOURCES

 Search the Wisconsin Scholarship Hub for opportunities (Apply with NetID).

 The UW-Madison Multicultural Student Center has scholarship information for undocumented students, along with other helpful information.

 USDE Resource Guide: Supporting Undocumented Youth (2015) A 2017 guide to scholarships open to students regardless of immigration status may also contain useful leads.

 Complete your FAFSA application